The processes starts when we load seeds in using the Strategy Worker:

 OODT is closest thing to ref impl of OAIS

+A light-weight pre-premis/mets would be very useful.
 Extend bagit with orthogonal data in linewise files

 Open source and digital preservation

 More automation possibilities e.g. UI script Acrobat Reader to test, I.e. Simulate user interactions in

 Validation, nope Validation, fast and thorough